yvt/openspades/README.md

   * PowerShell 5.0
     * Integrated with Windows 10.
     * Older versions are not tested, but might work
-  * *Visual Studio 2015*
+  * *Visual Studio 2017*
+    * VS2015 is also supported, but VS2017 is more recommended
     * VS2013 is no longer supported, but might work
-    * VS2017 is not yet supported, but might work
 2. Grab the source code:
   * Stable version: https://github.com/yvt/openspades/releases
   * Latest development version (0.1.x): https://github.com/yvt/openspades/archive/master.zip